Where to buy graded US coins

 Frequently asked questions

-Do I have to pay a buyer’s premium?
+Do auction purchases include a buyer’s premium?

 Should I buy raw or graded coins?